 Watsdachances has three career wins in six starts but is winless in her last three starts.
 This will be her second start off a long layoff, so she's capable of improving on her fourth-place finish in her last start.

 Unbelievable Dream is the pick, with Joel Rosario riding for trainer Barclay Tagg.
 Unbelievable Dream would prefer fast early fractions, as she is a deep closer, but should be good enough to run down the field.

 The turf is currently listed as good by NYRA, but with the temperature scheduled to be low seventies tomorrow, the turf should be upgraded to firm.

 Unbelievable Dream by two lengths over Wave Theory in 1:42.

-Authenticity, trained by Todd Pletcher will Capture the Grade 1 Ogden Phipps
+Authenticity Will Capture the Grade 1 Ogden Phipps

 I'm not a big fan of Joyful Victory, the 7-5 morning line favorite in the Daily Racing Form.
 Despite a dominant win in her last start, a four-length win in the Grade One Santa Margarita at Santa Anita, I don't see her winning the $400,00 Grade One Ogden Phipps.

 Joyful Victory is versatile, but she seems to run her best when she sets the early pace.
 Unfortunately for this Larry Jones trained mare, she will be pressured by both Disposablepleasure and Authenticity.